- $288 billion in tax cuts.

 The package was designed to be spent over ten years.
 However, to give maximum impact, $720 billion, or 91.5%, was budgeted for the first three fiscal years: $185 billion in FY 2009, $400 billion in FY 2010 and $135 billion in FY 2011.

-Stimulus Plan ResultsWhat were the actual results?
-In fact, the package did better than planned.
-By the close of FY 2009, (October 30, 2009) $241.9 billion had been spent: $92.8 billion in tax relief, $86.5 billion in unemployment and other benefits and $62.6 billion in job creation grants.
+Stimulus Plan ResultsThe package did better than planned.
+By the close of FY 2009, $241.9 billion had been spent: $92.8 billion in tax relief, $86.5 billion in unemployment and other benefits and $62.6 billion in job creation grants.

-The Congressional Budget Office projected the stimulus package would increase GDP growth by 1.4%-3.8% by the end of 2009.
-(Note: This did not mean GDP growth would be up1.4%-3.8%.
+The Congressional Budget Office projected the ARRA would increase GDP growth by 1.4% to 3.8% by the end of 2009.
+(Note: This did not mean GDP growth would be up1.4% - 3.8%.
 It just meant the economy would be that much better, even if it remained in recession.
 Actually, the CBO projected the economy would contract 3% for 2009.)
-In fact, the economy contracted 2.6% in 2009, and expanded 2.6% in 2010.
+In fact, the economy contracted 2.8% in 2009, and expanded 2.5% in 2010.

 Why the Economic Stimulus Package Was Created

-The main purpose of the economic stimulus package was to instill the confidence needed to restore economy growth.
+The plan's main purpose was to instill the confidence needed to restore economic growth.
 Monetary policy had done all it could, and it was clear fiscal policy was needed.
-The stimulus plan also aimed to restore trust in the finance industry by further limiting bonuses for senior executives for companies that received TARP funds.(Sources: CBO, Letter to Senator Grassley, March 2, 2009; Economic Projections; Recovery.gov))
+It also aimed to restore trust in the finance industry by further limiting bonuses for senior executives for companies that received TARP funds.(Sources: CBO, Letter to Senator Grassley, March 2, 2009; Economic Projections; Recovery.gov))

 Once in office, Obama realized he needed to dramatically increase the fiscal stimulus from the $190 billion plan he proposed in his campaign.
-Since the economy was still spirally down, dramatic and aggressive action was needed to stem further economic crisis.
 Some components of his campaign plan, such as enacting a foreclosure moratorium, had already been implemented by Fannie Mae.
 Others, such as eliminating taxes for seniors making up to $50,000, were still part of Obama's economic agenda elsewhere.

-Obama's biggest challenge was to create enough of an economic stimulus to soften the recession, but not big enough to create further doubts about the ballooning Federal Debt.
-Unfortunately, the plan has been blamed for doing both -- failing to stimulate the economy enough reduce unemployment below 9%, and adding to the debt.
+Obama's biggest challenge was to create enough of a stimulus to soften the recession, but not big enough to create further doubts about the ballooning U.S. Debt.
+Unfortunately, the plan was blamed for doing both -- failing to reduce unemployment below 9%, and adding to the debt.
 Even so, the stimulus plan was not blamed as much as health care reform, Medicare and Medicaid for the debt.

 Obama's tax rebates were supposed to encourage consumer spending, but many experts doubted it.
 Why?
 The rebates showed up as less tax withholding.
 Unlike the Bush tax cuts, workers did not receive checks.
 As a result, most people weren't aware they got a tax rebate.